spear-sim/spear/docs/getting_started.md

 # install the spear Python package
 pip install -e python

-# install msgpack-rpc-python (do this separately from other Python dependencies so we can use a specific commit from the msgpack-rpc-python GitHub repo)
+# install msgpack-rpc-python (do this separately from other Python dependencies
+# so we can use a specific commit from the msgpack-rpc-python GitHub repository)
 pip install -e third_party/msgpack-rpc-python
 ```